Liquidity Ratios | Current Ratio | Quick Ratio | Cash Ratio | Finance | Management Notes

 Liquid Ratio or Quick Ratio Or Acid Test Ratio

 The purpose of this ratio is to test the ability of the firm for immediate payment of current liabilities.
 The relationship between quick(liquid) assets and current liability is termed as a quick ratio.
 Quick Assets include all the current assets other than stock and prepaid.

 Liquid or Quick Ratio= Liquid or Quick Assets/ Current Liabilities

-Note: More or less standard ratio is not favourable for the firm.
+More or less standard ratio is not favorable for the firm.
 The liquid ratio of 1:1 is considered to be an adequate ratio.

 Cash Ratio is calculated by dividing high liquid assets by current liabilities.